littlesaints/functional-streams/README.md

 [more details and example](link to javadoc)

 #### - StreamHead
-Function to generate a Java Stream from non-compatible sources.
+Function to generate a Stream from non-compatible sources.

 It turns the push based approach of retrieving inputs to a Streams like pull based approach.
 This means the application can wire the logic to pull inputs for a Stream but it'll be called when the Stream is executed i.e. upon execution of the terminal operation of the Java Stream.